CAAPIM/apim-charts/charts/portal/README.md

   - [Learn more about configuring multiple ingress controllers in one cluster.](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress)
 - The Demo database that is based on Bitnami MySQL subchart version is updated to 8.8.16.
 - Upgrade jobs are moved to pre-install and pre-upgrade stage.
 This eliminates manual deletion of jobs in future upgrades after API Portal 5.1.The overall bootup time remains the same as previous version upgrades, even though you may observe that the helm install takes additional time to show completion.
-- API Portal 5.1 and above no longer requires Solr component that is used to provide auto-suggest search history from the Portal dashboard.
+- API Portal 5.1 no longer requires Solr component that is used to provide auto-suggest search history from the Portal dashboard.
 All the references to Solr are  removed.
 - You can now configure existing imagePullSecrets or external registries to pull the images.
 Refer portal.useExistingPullSecret, portal.imagePullSecret in values.yaml
 - You can configure liveness and readiness probe of dispatcher component.
 - Added troubleshooting section related to [RabbitMQ boot-up issues.](#rabbitmq-wont-start)